It is Christ’s Love and Compassion that compels us to identify with the poor,

 the naked, the lost, the sick, the lonely, the forsaken, the needy, the broken.

-Are you compelled with the Compassion of Jesus?
+When you see the need are you compelled with the Compassion of Jesus?

 Poverty Simulation Dates